EmilHvitfeldt/blog/content/about/_index.md

 title: "About"
 ---

 Hello, my name is Emil Hvitfeldt.
-I love to develop and make things in R. Working on vizulisation styles, modeling techniques and general workflow problems.
+I love to develop and make things in R. Working on visualization styles, modeling techniques and general workflow problems.
 Statistics graduate student of University of Copenhagen.

 I'm currently looking for a job in LA/Orange County.